 Buffy was adopted and raised in Maine and Massachusetts.
 By the age of 24, Sainte-Marie had toured all over Europe, Canada, Australia and Asia.
 Billboard magazine named her "Best New Artist" for her debut album.
 During the Lyndon Johnson administration, Buffy was blacklisted along with Eartha Kitt and Taj Mahal, due to her honest, outspoken protestations.

-A clear cut avid lover of knowledge, over the last few years, Buffy Sainte-Marie has received several honourary degrees.
+An avid lover of knowledge, over the last few years, Buffy Sainte-Marie has received several honourary degrees.
 In 2007 Sainte-Marie received an honorary Doctor of Letters from Emily Carr Institute of Art and Design in Vancouver, B.C.
-On 13 June 2008, she received an honorary Doctor of Laws degree from Carleton University, in Ottawa, an honorary Doctor of Music from The University of Western Ontario on June 10, 2009, in London, Ontario, as well as an honorary Doctor of Fine Arts from the Ontario College of Art & Design on June 4, 2010, in Toronto, Ontario.
+On 13 June 2008, she received an honorary Doctor of Laws degree from Carleton University, in Ottawa; an honorary Doctor of Music from The University of Western Ontario on June 10, 2009, in London, Ontario; as well as an honorary Doctor of Fine Arts from the Ontario College of Art & Design on June 4, 2010, in Toronto, Ontario.